adieyal/sd-dynamic-prompts/.github/ISSUE_TEMPLATE/bug_report.md

 Also mention which checkboxes have been set.

+**Are you using a local install or a colab?**

+If a colab, which one?

 **Expected behaviour**
 A clear and concise description of what you expected to happen.